-4.6 Nominees are to provide the nomination committee with sufficient information to enable an assessment of the candidate's independence as defined in 4.4 and 4.5.
+- 4.6 Nominees to positions on the board are to provide the nomination committee with sufficient information to enable an assessment of the candidate's independence as defined in 4.4 and 4.5. - 4.7 Members of the board are to be appointed for a period extending no longer than to the end of the next annual general meeting.